 "People will always come [and] go, and I want strong dialogue before making a final decision.
 I still have some people that I want to change (always seeking perfection)," he said.

-Read on for a look at some of the staffers who have left since Trump took office.
+Read on for a look at some of the staffers who have left – or announced plans to leave – since Trump took office.

 Jeff Sessions resigned as attorney general on Nov.
 7, 2018.
 In a letter to Trump, Sessions wrote, “At your request, I am submitting my resignation."